Endorsements in the 2016 United Kingdom European Union membership referendum: Politicians

 Only politicians who held positions that differed from the party line or whose party was officially neutral are listed here.

 Conservative Party

 Within the Conservative Party (which was officially neutral), 25 of the 30 Cabinet Ministers including the Prime Minister, specifically:

-Others included former Prime Minister John Major, former party leader William Hague, former Deputy Prime Minister Michael Heseltine, David Willetts, former Chancellor of the Exchequer Ken Clarke, and former ministers Edwina Currie and Baroness Warsi (who, it was alleged, supported Leave, despite the Vote Leave side not being aware of her support prior to the allegations).
+Others included former Prime Minister John Major, former party leader William Hague, former Deputy Prime Minister Michael Heseltine, David Willetts, former Chancellor of the Exchequer Kenneth Clarke, and former ministers Edwina Currie and Baroness Warsi (who, it was alleged, supported Leave, despite the Vote Leave side not being aware of her support prior to the allegations).

 The majority of the Conservative Party's 330 MPs announced that they would campaign for Britain to remain in the European Union.
-Including Cabinet Ministers, the list included:
+Including cabinet ministers, the list included:

 The list of Conservative Members of the European Parliament (MEPs) that announced that they would campaign for Britain to remain in the European Union is:

 Other Conservatives supporting a Remain vote were: